agreenbhm/TikTok-Launcher/README.md

       8. If ADB is not accessible, the command `/data/data/com.termux/files/home/launch_tiktok.py $1` is run (with the `$1` argument being the TikTok URL).
       9. The `launch_tiktok.py` command launches, using the `zeroconf` Python module to determine the port number of the `"_adb-tls-connect._tcp.local.` service (the ADB wireless port).
 Then `adb connect` is run to connect to localhost on the discovered port.
 After that, the port number is written to `adb_port.txt` for future use.
       10. Finally, `am start` is run via ADB (like described in step 7), which launches the default handler for the TikTok URL in the work profile (which should be the official TikTok app).

+## Troubleshooting
+* Ensure the ADB client within Termux is paired with your device.
+By default, after 7 days, paired devices will be removed unless you enable the Developer Options setting `Disable adb authorization timeout`.
+If this occurs, re-pair your Termux ADB client with the device using the standard ADB wireless pairing process.
+* Ensure all permissions necessary are granted to Tasker and possibly Termux.
+Tasker is pretty good about notifying you when permissions are needed to be granted, either via the device settings or via ADB.
+Known required permissions for Tasker are: change system settings, write secure settings, modify work profile, run commands in Termux environment.

 ## Modify for different app
 1. Update the handled URLs within the Android app to reflect the URLs you wish to process.